voegelas/mariadb-plugin-saslauthd/README.md

 # mariadb-plugin-saslauthd

-This MariaDB plugin authenticates database users against the system password database, LDAP or other mechanisms supported by saslauthd.
+This MariaDB plugin authenticates database users against the system password file, LDAP or other mechanisms supported by saslauthd.

 ## ENABLE SASLAUTHD